MerosCrypto/Meros/docs/RPC/Transactions.md

 - `transaction` (string): Serialized Transaction.

 The result is a bool of if the transaction was successfully added.
 This will return true if the transaction is valid yet already exists, though it will NOT be broadcasted again in that case.

+### `publishTransactionWithoutWork`

+`publishTransactionWithoutWork` accepts a serialized Transaction, without work, generates work for it against the current difficulty, and then attempts to add it to the local Transactions DAG.
+Upon success, it's broadcasted to the network.
+This method requires authentication.

+The inputs and outputs of this function match `publishTransaction` exactly.